scarv/sca3s-harness/README.md

       thus supporting a native build context,
       and/or

-   2. install the
+   2. provide a Docker build context by installing the
       [Docker](https://www.docker.com)
-      container platform,
+      container platform.
-      thus supporting a Docker build context.

 2. Create a *copy* of the
    [template repository](https://github.com/scarv/sca3s-harness)